clodoveu/BTTF_Clock/README.md

 I developed a module to get and print in the 16-digit alphanumeric display two types of weather information: current weather and 4-day forecasts.
 Both are for Brazil and come from CPTEC/INPE, See http://servicos.cptec.inpe.br/XML/

+The module also contains code for the temperature and humidity sensor, DHT-22.

 # 7. Initialization at boot